openshift/enhancements/enhancements/storage/csi-migration.md

 ### Graduation Criteria

-This is what needs to be done across different support phases:
+Each storage plugin will be migrated at their own paces and will have different support phases across OCP releases.
+For instance, GCP and Cinder migration would be Tech Preview and OCP 4.8 and GA in 4.9.
+AWS EBS will _most likely_ be Tech Preview in 4.9 and GA in 4.10.

+Having said that, the items below only cover the initial targets for CSI Migration: GCP PD and Cinder.

-1. Tech Preview in OCP 4.8:
+1. Tech Preview in 4.8:

 * Introduce a new *FeatureSet* in openshift/api called `CSIMigration`.
+This step only needs to be done once because the same object will contain all
 * Make sure the *FeatureSet* used by [CCMO](https://github.com/openshift/enhancements/pull/463) contains the CSI migration feature flags enabled for the respective storage backend.
-* Introduce an upstream patch that allows Attach Detach Controller to have its own custom feature gates, independent from Kube Controller Manager.
+* Introduce an upstream patch to refactor the Attach Detach Controller in order to make our carry-patch smaller and self-contained.
 * Introduce a carry-patch in OCP that enables CSI Migration for Cinder and GCP PD in Attach Detach Controller.

-* A PoC of both upstream and OCP patches [are available](https://github.com/openshift/kubernetes/pull/601).
+2. GA in 4.9:

+* Update carry-patch to not force-enable CSI Migration for Cinder and GCP PD.
+Since the migration is enabled by default, there is no need to force-enable the migration.

+Assuming the next storage plugin to be migrated is AWS EBS, the steps below represent what needs to be done for that plugin:

+1. Tech Preview in 4.9:

+* Update the carry-patch in Attach Detach Controller to force-enable the CSI Migration for EBS.

-2. GA in OCP 4.9
+2. GA in 4.10:

-Nothing needs to be done, migration flags are enabled by default and cannot be disabled.

-3. Post-GA in OCP 4.10
+* Update the carry-patch in Attach Detach Controller to **not** force-enable the CSI Migration for EBS.

+Once CSI Migration is GA for all storage plugins have been completely migrated to CSI, we can:

+* Remove the carry-patch from OCP.
-* Remove `CSIMigration` *FeatureSet* from openshift/api.
+* Remove the `CSIMigration` _FeatureSet_ from openshift/api.

 ## Implementation History